-The Department of Anesthesiology directs a range of robust educational programs.
+The Department directs a range of robust educational programs.
 With 63 residents and interns, we house the second-largest UW Health residency program.
 We offer three accredited and several non-accredited fellowships.
 Third- and fourth-year medical students rotate with us year-round.
-We also offer anesthesiologist assistant rotation opportunities, up to 48 each year, and will initialize a new senior student registered nurse anesthetist rotation program in 2022.
+We also offer anesthesiologist assistant rotation opportunities, up to 48 each year, and now offer a senior student registered nurse anesthetist rotation program.